Holding Breath and Maximum Pauses: Health Effects and Uses

 As another possible negative effect, long pauses and strong air hunger could cause greatly increased blood flow due to hypercapnic vasodilation.
 As a result, people with some serious pathologies can experience negative symptoms.

-• Patients with extensive damage to kidneys' nephrons can experience so sudden an increase in blood flow to kidneys, that remaining working nephrons may be overburdened with the extra work to clean large amounts of the blood.
+• Patients with extensive damage to kidney nephrons can experience such sudden an increase in blood flow to kidneys, that the remaining working nephrons may be overburdened with the extra work to clean large amounts of the blood.
 Their possible congestion could result in the kidneys' failure.

 • Long breath holds can cause metastasis in people with malignant tumors (or cancer).
 Indeed, long pauses can be considered as light internal massage, due to their strong impact on microcirculation.
 Malignant cells can travel to neighboring lymph nodes, leading to the development of cancer in those people who do not increase their usual CPs.
 (Increase in the CP up to 35-40 s would indicate more normal work of the immune system and its ability to destroy malignant cells.)

 • Patients with acute brain trauma will experience an increase in intracranial pressure (the pressure inside the skull).
 Moreover, should their blood have recently coagulated and therefore not yet formed a firm protective layer, this layer can be broken (due to larger pressure from underlying fluids) causing more bleeding and severe complications.